July 14, 2025

 “Listen to your podcast once before you touch anything, and then again after you think you’re done editing,” recommends Ashley.
 In taking the time to listen for the pieces that grab you and seeing how they’ve come together after the edit, you’ll be rewarded with a quality podcast you can publish.

-5 podcasting editing tips to sound like a pro
+5 podcast editing tips to sound like a pro

 Tip #1: Overplan